All about the working holiday in Japan!

 6 Finding housing in Japan

 Once your application is approved, you’ll need to think about where to live, especially in the first few days and weeks.
-If you are planning on renting long term housing, we recommend you wait until you arrive in Japan before paying a deposit or signing anything.
-Never send money to anyone without seeing the place in person.
+If you are planning on renting long term housing, the most popular option for working holiday makers is share houses.
+To learn more, read our guide on How to find housing in Japan while on a working holiday.

-For your first couple of weeks, you could consider Airbnb or hotels.
-But the most affordable option is going to be youth hostels.
+For your first couple of weeks, you could consider booking a bed at a youth hostel.
 You can find some great ones on Hostelworld.

 Make sure to declare your address within 14 days of arriving in Japan!
 You’re address will be printed on your resident card.